Harper Whitley

-Harper McCaskill (also Whitley) is a fictional character on the New Zealand soap opera Shortland Street portrayed by Ria Vandervis.
-She made her first screen appearance on the 1 May 2013.
-She was introduced as close friend to established character, Sarah Potts (Amanda Billing), who had returned after working in New York.
-Her storylines have focused on her relationships including her lesbian fling with Nicole Miller (Sally Martin) and the most notable being her love triangle with characters Boyd Rolleston (Sam Bunkall) and Drew McCaskill (Ben Barrington).
-Her most recent storylines have seen her suffer from Addison's Disease, and try to battle for Billie's custody after separating from Drew McCaskill, but was later put on hold as she was discovered to have an aggressive brain tumour that need to be removed.
+Harper Whitley is a fictional character on the New Zealand soap opera Shortland Street portrayed by Ria Vandervis between May 2013 and December 2024.
+Introduced as close friend to established character, Sarah Potts (Amanda Billing), Harper was involved in several high-profile storylines over 12-years on-screen alongside many long-running romances; primarily being an on-again, off-again marriage with Drew McCaskill (Ben Barrington).
+The character was killed during the 2024 Christmas cliffhanger following the resignation of Vandervis from the show.

 Creation and casting

-To mark the show's 21st anniversary, 4 new young characters were introduced in an attempt to revamp the show, with the characters of Harper, Dayna Jenkins (Lucy Elliott), Dallas Adams (Cameron Jones) being created alongside the return of Henry Lee (Peter Huang) in a more prominent role.
-Ria Vandervis was cast as new emergency department Doctor, Harper Whitley.
-Vandervis was originally hired under a 6-month recurring contract that was later extended to a regular role.
-Vandervis originally commuted between Dunedin and Auckland for filming.
-She struggled with the extension due to personal relationship issues and considered quitting the show.
-Like Vandervis herself, Harper is described as "straight talking", "ambiguous" and "mysterious".
-She was introduced as friend from medical school to existing character Sarah Potts (Amanda Billing).
-The character had left New Zealand to pursue her career in Australia and then ended up in New York.
-At first people are suspicious of why she had returned to New Zealand and is described to be "vague" on the subject.
+To mark Shortland Street's 21st anniversary, 4 new young characters were introduced in an attempt to revamp the show, with the characters of Harper, Dayna Jenkins (Lucy Elliott), Dallas Adams (Cameron Jones) being created alongside the return of Henry Lee (Peter Huang) in a more prominent role.
+Ria Vandervis was cast as Harper Whitley, a new nemergency department Doctor, in a 6-month recurring contract that was later extended to a regular role.
+Originally commuting between Dunedin and Auckland for filming, Vandervis struggled with the extension due to personal relationship issues and considered quitting the show.

+Upon introduction the character was described as "straight talking", "ambiguous" and "mysterious".
+She debuted on-screen in May 2013 and was introduced as a friend from medical school to existing character Sarah Potts (Amanda Billing).
+Her backstory explained her departure from New Zealand following medical school to pursue her career in Australia before ending up in New York under mysterious circumstances.
+Her initial storylines dealt with ambiguity as to why she had returned to New Zealand and Harper appearing "vague" on the subject.
 Vandervis commented in an interview with the Otago Daily Times; She's an alpha female and uber confident and used to getting what she wants, which causes conflicts, She's also hiding a secret and doesn't want that to come up.
 When Vandervis first joined the cast she found it demanding commenting; It was terrifying.
 You get chucked in the deep end.
 We shoot an episode a day, so you've got 20 minutes to do a scene.
 You just try try get your words right and hit the mark.
 You're a little cog in a big machine.

+In 2024 Vandervis committed to "spending time with my family and watching my son grow", and having suffered "burnout", quit the role of Harper.
+Harper was killed on-screen during the 2024 Christmas cliffhanger.
+The decision to kill the character led to Vandervis being "so sad ...
+It really did feel a bit like a grief, but I’ve come to terms with it now."